What Harry Potter Accidentally Got Right About Coffee Readings

 Your brain is already doing this all day:

 You think about something the second you wake up, it pops back in during that 1pm slump, it shows up again in a random conversation, etc… patterns.
 Repetition.
 Timing.
-The cup just makes it visible.
+The cup makes it visible.

 Which is exactly what I focus on in my fortune readings.
 Not pulling answers out of thin air, but pointing out what’s already circling you.
+And adding a grenade’s worth of TNT to spice it up.

 the grim isn’t what you think